U.S. charges man with stealing software from NY Fed

-NEW YORK Prosecutors charged a computer programmer with stealing software code valued at nearly $10 million from the Federal Reserve Bank of New York.
+NEW YORK U.S. prosecutors charged a computer programmer with stealing software code valued at nearly $10 million from the Federal Reserve Bank of New York.

 Both the New York Fed and the Federal Reserve Board in Washington declined requests for comment.